Layr-Labs/eigenlayer-avs-playgrounds/docs/runbook.md

 #### 4. staker-delegate-to-operators
-This last step is simply delegating all of the previously deposited assets to a chosen operator.
+This last step is to simply delegate all of the previously deposited assets to a chosen operator.
 Given that we have 1:1 matching between stakers and operators, the necessary information on which staker delegate their stake to which operator is obtained from [playground_avs_input.json](https://github.com/Layr-Labs/eigenlayer-AVS-playgrounds/blob/alpha/script/input/5/playground_avs_input.json).
 Note that one cannot delegate some assets to some operator and other assets to some other operator.
 Delegation is a binary status to a single operator.